Sugar Rush: Why Molasses Is A Must In Hydroponic Growing

 You get the most benefit from molasses in your nutrient solution in soil-based systems, though it works for hydro, too.
 If adding your own molasses, be sure to check the pH of the solution before giving it to your plants – the sugars will pull it toward the acidic side.

 When your plants are two to three weeks from the end of their growing cycle, stop giving them molasses and other fertilizers and give them only water to "flush" out any unused nutrients.
 If you have leftover blackstrap molasses, you can mix it up at a rate of about a cup per gallon and pour it on your compost pile, where it will stimulate the good microbes at work there, too.

-Looking for more ideas and guidance on operating your hydroponic garden?
-Turn to Safer® Brand Hydro on Facebook for links to helpful articles and to come in contact with the “growing” community of hydroponic gardeners.
-Also consider subscribing to the Safer® Brand E-Newsletter, where you can learn more about gardening and get get helpful links to our pest control products and gardening supplies.
+Looking for more ideas and guidance on operating your garden?
+Consider subscribing to the Safer® Brand E-Newsletter, where you can learn more about gardening and get helpful links to our pest control products and gardening supplies.